hwanggu-corgi/hwanggu-log/update.md

     - ( ): You must use synchronization function provided in `sync.c`
     - ( ): You must use the linked list implementation provided in `list.h` for wait queue for `msg_queue_poll()`

-1. Corgi add progress #136 on hyungmogu.com♥♥
+1. Corgi add progress #138 on hyungmogu.com♥♥
     - Corgi fixing `hyungmogu.com` being reset to `https://hwanggu-corgi.github.io/portfolio-site/`
-    - Corgi adding our portfolio data♥♥ #14
+    - Corgi adding our portfolio data♥♥ #16
+        - Corgi fix 404 error on refresh on `work page` and `contact page`
-        - Corgi working on adding `Filtering and Searching the Mineral Catalog`
+        - Corgi completed adding `Filtering and Searching the Mineral Catalog`
         - Corgi completed adding `Improve a Django Project`
         - Corgi completed adding `Clone Chart`
         - Corgi completed adding `Portfolio Site`